openfheorg/openfhe-transpiler-examples/README.md

 should not be interpreted as representing the official views or policies of the Department of Defense or the U.S. Government.

+The Network Measurement/Control Sub-projects work is supported by DARPA through contract number HR0011-21-9-0003.
+This work was conducted by Duality Technologies as the Prime contractor.

-This work is supported by DARPA through contract number HR001120C0157.
+The AES  work is supported by DARPA through contract number HR001120C0157.
-This work was conducted by Duality Technologies as a subcontractor to USC Information Sciences Institute.
+That work was conducted by Duality Technologies as a subcontractor to USC Information Sciences Institute.

 ## Interacting with the Google Transpiler.